m-n/lazy-susan/README.md

 Why?
 ----

-The goal of lazy-susan's interface is to make the following easy to use:
+For fun and eduction, and to make the following easy to use:

 1. Package local nicknames